tingyuansen/The_Payne/README.md

 # The Payne
-Tools for emulate spectral models with neural networks.
+Tools for interpolating spectral models with neural networks.

 ## Installation
 Clone this repository and add the base path to your PYTHONPATH variable.
 Or just run code from the base directory.